Fantasy Football: Dalvin Cook, Ezekiel Elliott deals shake up RB landscape

 Fantasy fallout of Elliott signing with Patriots

 Like Hall, Rhamondre Stevenson has also been drafted in RB1 territory on Yahoo.
-There seems to be more concern about him being able to maintain that fantasy ceiling, however, with Elliott now in the mix.
+There's also concern about him being able to maintain that fantasy ceiling with Elliott now in the mix.

 The Patriots have been looking for depth behind Stevenson, who finished as fantasy's RB11 last season after running for a career-high 1,040 yards with six total touchdowns.
 Stevenson's Yahoo ADP is currently 25.9, but is likely to take a hit with Elliott in the fold.

 Among Yahoo analysts, Scott Pianowski's view changed the most on Stevenson in the aftermath of the news, moving him from RB11 to RB16.
-Conversely, Andy Behrens moved Elliott up the most, bumping him up 15 spots to RB37.
-Elliott is only being drafted in 27% of Yahoo leagues, a number that is going to rise.
+Conversely, Andy Behrens moved Elliott up the most, bumping him up 17 spots to RB35.
+Elliott is being drafted in only 27% of Yahoo leagues, a number that is going to rise.
 He's currently coming off the board in Round 13 in 10-team leagues.

 Elliott spent his entire career with the Cowboys before joining the Pats, who first took him with the No. 4 overall pick in 2016.
 He started 102 games over seven seasons and led the league in rushing twice while racking up four 1,000-yard seasons.